MorrellLAB/MorrellLab.github.io/_people/Justin-Anderson.md

 twitter:
 ---

 Justin is interested in soybean genomics.
-Currently a graduate student in the <a href="http://stuparlab.cfans.umn.edu/" rel="external">Stupar Lab</a>.
+Currently a postdoctoral researcher at Ruhr-Universität Bochum.